inTheOctagon/university-db-sql-server/README.md

-A university database made with SQL Server.
+A university database which is built on Microsoft SQL Server.